West Siberian Laika: Character and behavior

-The West Siberian Laika is very affectionate and devoted to the master.
+The West Siberian Laika is very affectionate and devoted to its owner.
 The majority of them bark at strangers approaching the house.
 Their attitude to unfamiliar people varies individually and depending on the situation.
-Some dogs first bark and then wag their tails, greeting the guest and allow themselves to be petted.
-Many West Siberian Laikas are aloof with a strange person, avoid hands and watch him suspiciously.
-Some dogs become protective of the master, his family and their property.
-Many West Siberian Laikas accept a new owner with difficulty and need time to adjust to a new place.
-According to standard, aggressiveness to unfamiliar people is not typical.
-West Siberian Laika is highly territorial and may be aggressive to other intruding dogs of the same sex.
+Some dogs first bark at the guest before allowing themselves to be petted, while most other West Siberian Laikas are aloof with strangers, and refuse to be petted.

+This breed is protective of their owner, family and their property.
+Many West Siberian Laikas accept a new owner with difficulty and need time to adjust to a new environment.
+The West Siberian Laika is highly territorial and may be aggressive to other intruding dogs of the same sex.
 Adult Laikas, especially males, should only hunt with dogs raised in the same household.
 West Siberian Laika has good friend or foe judgement and are naturally capable of telling apart wild game from domesticated animals, with ability easily learn to distinguish farm animals and leaving them alone.
 Cats of the same household are accepted, but stray cats will be treated like game.